Good Morning, Dear Money Adventurer!

 Or afternoon or evening- whenever this finds you, welcome to the first loving sip of a brand new season of Money Mochas, my free money support mini-series.

 Each Money Mocha is a tiny taste test of the compassionate teachings, body-based wisdom, and real-life money-savvy skills that you’ll discover in my year-long money school, The Art of Money.
-This flagship program is now open for a short window.
-If these bite-sized morsels of money inspiration have you longing for more, I would love to welcome you to our community.
+This flagship program is now open for registration.
+If these bite-sized morsels of money inspiration have you longing for more, you can get all the details and join us for a life-changing journey right over here.

 With today’s Money Mocha, we wade gently into the waters of money healing to bring loving compassion and mindful awareness to your money life.